databricks/lilac/docs/getting_started/quickstart.md

 ## Configure

-When we load a dataset, Lilac creates a default UI configuration, inferring which fields are _media_ (e.g. rich text), and which are _metadata_ fields.
+When we load a dataset, Lilac creates a default UI configuration, inferring which fields are _media_ (e.g. unstructured documents), and which are _metadata_ fields.
 The two types of fields are presented differently in the UI.

 Let's edit the configuration by clicking the `Dataset settings` button in the top-right corner.
 If your media field contains markdown, you can enable markdown rendering.

 <video loop muted autoplay controls src="../_static/getting_started/orca-settings.mp4"></video>